About The Beginning

 Students voted for a mascot at the start of the school in January of 2013.
 Being told that a mascot is chosen based on animals in the area or events that took place in or around the community of the school, the students voted on the Wildfires as the mascot.
 At one point in the school’s history, the schoolhouse burned down, and with wildfires so prevalent in the area, one student, Tate Conner, submitted Wildfires as a candidate and it won the vote.

-Our Mission is to provide students with individualized, challenging education with a focus on mastering concepts before moving onto new concepts under the umbrella of a Christian world view.
+Our Mission is to provide students with individualized, challenging home school education with a focus on mastering concepts before moving onto new concepts under the umbrella of a Christian world view.
 Our desire is to provide a back-to-basics education for our students with a small classroom setting.
-As we grow, each class will be capped at 10-12 students depending on the needs of those students in each grade.

-Fischer Schule Haus provides the perfect place for students to learn on a deeper level from a one-to-one experience while still having the benefits of being in a classroom with other students.
+Fischer Schule Haus provides the perfect place for students to learn on a deeper level from a home school experience while still having the benefits of being in a classroom with other students.

 If your student is experiencing difficulties with his/her studies in school because of ADD/ADHD, anxiety, dyslexia, or other problems, give us a call.
 We do not turn away students with learning differences, however, students must be able to meet academic requirements of the school and not be a behavior issue.